-This Candidate Filing Guide has been prepared to assist candidates filing for offices in the 2019 Consolidated Mail Ballot Election.
+This Candidate Filing Guide has been prepared to assist candidates filing for offices in the 2021 Consolidated Mail Ballot Election.
 The guide includes valuable information for candidates to use throughout their candidacy.
 While this guide is intended to be as informative as possible, it contains general information only, and is not intended to be used as a substitute for legal counsel.
 Employees of the San Bernardino County Registrar of Voters are not permitted to answer questions of a legal nature.
-The Registrar of Voters recommends that any candidate seeking an interpretation of any statute or regulation cited in this guide consult with an attorney.